 Chinstraps can reach depths of 121 m (397 ft.), but most dives are less than 50 m (164 ft.)
 Dives last from 30 seconds to 3 minutes.

 - Emperors hunt fast midwater squids and fishes and therefore tend to dive more deeply and remain submerged longer than other penguins.
 The deepest dive recorded for an emperor penguin was 565 m (1,854 ft.)
 The longest recorded dive for an emperor penguin was 27.6 minutes.
-Both of these measurements are considered extremes; most dives are between 21 to 40 m (70-131 ft.) of the surface and last two to eight minutes.
+Both of these measurements are considered extremes; most dives are between 21 to 40 m (70 to 31 ft.) of the surface and last 2 to 8 minutes.

 - A group of 16 female southern rockhoppers were fitted with time-depth recorders (TDRs).
 In addition to performing traditional pelagic dives for food, these birds also dove regularly to highly consistent depths, indicating that they were hunting on the ocean's floor as well.